ankit1057/Global-News/README.md

 # Global News App
-This is full source code of News App , use NewsAPI and use libraries :
+This is full source code of News App Developed to learn JSON Dta Handling, use NewsAPI and use libraries :

 - Retrofit  (Fetch data )
 - Picasso (Load image from INTERNET)